QTM 106Luciferianism and the Christian Response

 "And no wonder, for Satan himself masquerades as an angel of light.
 It is not surprising, then, if his servants also masquerade as servants of righteousness.
 Their end will be what their actions deserve."
 (2 Corinthians 11:14–15, NIV [E])

-- The Knowledge Trap [E]: Christianity is not anti-intellectual; it affirms wisdom as a gift from God.
+- Knowledge and wisdom [E]: Christianity is not anti-intellectual; it says wisdom is a gift from God.

 "For the LORD gives wisdom; from his mouth come knowledge and understanding."
 (Proverbs 2:6, NIV [E])

-However, it warns against counterfeit gnosis—knowledge decoupled from Christ and elevated as a path to salvation."See to it that no one takes you captive through hollow and deceptive philosophy... rather than on Christ."
+But it warns against fake "knowledge"—knowledge cut off from Christ and treated as a path to salvation."See to it that no one takes you captive through hollow and deceptive philosophy... rather than on Christ."
 (Colossians 2:8, NIV [E])

 "Timothy, guard what has been entrusted to your care.
 Turn away from... the opposing ideas of what is falsely called knowledge."
 (1 Timothy 6:20, NIV [E])

-To understand modern Luciferianism, one must trace the "Inversion Hermeneutic"—the process of re-reading the biblical "villain" as the "hero"—through its historical development [C].
+To understand modern Luciferianism, we need to trace how the biblical "villain" came to be read as the "hero" [C].

 - The Gnostic Roots (2nd Century): Sects like the Ophites first proposed that the Serpent in Eden was a messenger of the true, higher God, sent to liberate humanity from the ignorance imposed by the Demiurge (the Creator).